 Part 1: The nose-in hover

-Mission 1 all over again.
+Mission 1 of this how to fly a drone guide all over again.
 Only this time, instead of the keeping the craft facing the same direction you are facing, keep it facing directly opposite to it.
-That is, the ‘nose’ of your multirotor will now be facing towards you.
+That is, the ‘nose’ of your multirotor will now be facing towards you while you learn how to fly a quadcopter!

 Use the throttle, pitch and roll control to hover the multirotor in place, about 3 inches above the ground.
 This will feel completely different from what you experienced in Mission 1 as the controls are now completely reversed.